shahind/written-word-report-from-excel/README.md

     new_year    = row.Cells[7]
     calendar    = row.Cells[8]
 ```
+The first row (`i=0`) is the header row which we don't need it.
+And the `Cell[0]` is the cell which contains the flag picture.
+Finding the pictures in Excel is not similar to reading the values of the cells, so we do not get the value of the `Cell[0]` here.
 In our template file, we have prepared a sample text with indicators like NAME, CONTINENT, ... and we will replace these indicators with the above mentioned values like this:
 ```
     replace_string(doc,"NAME",name)